NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 The first command should return ``/usr/bin/python3`` and the second should return ``Python 3.8.2`` or similar (the exact version is unimportant).

-If necessary, download the updated version for MacOS from https://www.python.org/downloads.
+If necessary, download an updated version of Python3 for MacOS from https://www.python.org/downloads.
 The version 3.9.11 64-bit universal2 installer package is recommended (i.e., ``python-3.9.11-macosc10.9.pkg``).
-Double-click on the installer package, and accept the License terms.
+Double-click on the installer package, and accept the license terms.
 An administrative level password will be requested for the installation.
-At the end of the installation, run the ``Install Certificates.command`` by double-clicking on the shell script in Finder.app that opens and runs it.
+At the end of the installation, run ``Install Certificates.command`` by double-clicking on the shell script in Finder.app that opens and runs it.

 Start a new bash session (type ``bash`` in the existing terminal), and verify the installed version: